Com certificado de autenticidade e garantia

 Malcolm Forbes (1919 - 1990) was the President of Forbes magazine, founded by his father, which he transformed into one of the most prosperous American financial magazines.

 After being wounded in Germany during World War II, Malcolm joined the family business in 1946 as an assistant editor.
-He took on increasing responsibilities until 1964, when his father and brother, who had died at the time, left him as the sole owner of the company that he revolutionized with daring initiatives.
+He assumed increasing responsibilities until 1964, when his father and brother, who had both died, left him as sole owner of the company he had revolutionized with his bold initiatives.

-Malcolm Forbes was also known for having the largest collection of autographs and manuscripts related to American presidents, more than 4,000 documents, such as the manuscript of Abraham Lincoln's last speech and a letter from Albert Einstein from 1939, addressed to President Franklin D. Roosevelt, which led to the design of the atomic bomb.
+Malcolm Forbes was also known for having the largest collection of autographs and manuscripts related to American presidents, over 4,000 documents, such as the manuscript of Abraham Lincoln's last speech and a 1939 letter from Albert Einstein to President Franklin D. Roosevelt, which led to the design of the atomic bomb.
 Malcolm Forbes once said:

 None of my other investments give me more joy than autographs, because they make me feel like I have a piece of history in my hands.

-This document is doubly interesting for being written by the young Malcolm Forbes the year he joined the family business and for featuring the Forbes New York masthead.
+This document is doubly interesting because it was written by the young Malcolm Forbes the year he joined the family business and because it features the Forbes New York masthead.